 workshop.
 The third workshop is on Data Storytelling

 , where REx Fellows will be introduced to the power and importance of storytelling and the role of a data storyteller, as well as how to understand the needs of an audience and the essentials for a good research-oriented storytelling.

-[Note: There are existing research-oriented communications modules offered by FoS which eligible REx Fellows can access to support their writing and presentation outputs: LSM3201 Research and Communications in Life Sciences; SP2271 Introduction to Scientific Literature; ENV1202 Communications for Environmental Studies.]
+[Note: There are existing research-oriented communications courses offered by FoS which eligible REx Fellows can access to support their writing and presentation outputs: LSM3201 Research and Communications in Life Sciences; SP2271 Introduction to Scientific Literature; ENV1202 Communications for Environmental Studies.]